yosemitebandit/setbot/readme.md

 (`count_shapes.ipynb`)

+#### next steps
+* use train / validation / test splitting in the shape counting model
+* classifier that uses RGB data (picking out the color)
+* save the trained model and use it in an evaluation script
+* end-to-end test with an actual picture of a card

 #### rules of set
 * each card in set has four characteristics: color, symbol, number of symbols and texture.